 Skip to main content

-Acting with Client-specific Orders
+Licensed Practical Nurses: Acting Under Client-specific Orders

-Practice Standard for licensed practical nurses
+Practice standard for licensed practical nurses

 Introduction